stevejgordon/AspNetCoreDockerWorkshop/activities/3-CreateControllerAndAction.md

 For this activity, please ensure you have completed Activity 2 and have your solution open in Visual Studio 2017.

-1. Create a new folder call 'Controllers' inside the SampleApi.
+1. Create a new folder call 'Controllers' inside the SampleApi project.
 2. Create a class called 'SampleController' in the Controllers folder.
 3. Update the class to inherit from the Controller abstract class.